littlekernel/lk/README.md

-# The Little Kernel Embedded Operating System
+# The Rather Large Kernel Embedded Operating System

 The LK kernel is an SMP-aware kernel designed for small systems ported to a variety of platforms and cpu architectures.